NC3-LU/cases_web/_knowhow/cisoapproach/SecurityPolicy-AccessControl.markdown

 * [web filter]({% link _knowhow/glossary/WebFilterProxy.markdown %})

 ## External connections
 Connections from external networks to the “organisation’s” systems must be restricted to a need-only basis.
-On such occasions, this connection is preferably made via [VPN]({% link _knowhow/glossary/VPN.markdown %}).
+On such occasions, this connection is preferably made via a [VPN]({% link _knowhow/glossary/VPN.markdown %}) connection.

 ### Applying security measures to: